electerious/lychee-redirect/readme.md

 # Redirect

 Redirect is a plugin for [Lychee](https://github.com/electerious/Lychee), which redirects the user to an album inside Lychee.
+Or with other words: It turns an album-name into an album-id.

 ## Installation